tomjnixon/ds1000z-tools/README.md

 Ultimately I couldn't find anything that works the way I wanted.
 I've used [da1054z](https://github.com/pklaus/ds1054z) for years to take screenshots as part of project documentation/notes.
-It still works OK, but taking 10 minutes to save data pushed gave me the necessary impetus to write this, and make it work exactly how I wanted.
+It still works OK, but taking 10 minutes to save data gave me the necessary impetus to write this, and make it work exactly how I wanted.

 [pyvisa]: https://github.com/pyvisa/pyvisa
 [programming guide]: https://beyondmeasure.rigoltech.com/acton/attachment/1579/f-0386/1/-/-/-/-/DS1000Z_Programming%20Guide_EN.pdf